Hands on: Hands on: Samsung Galaxy Watch Active 2 review

 That base price includes an aluminum body and rubberized wristband in Cloud Silver, Aqua Black and Pink Gold colors.
 The watch will also come in a conceivably pricier model with stainless steel body in Silver, Black and Gold colors with leather strap, but Samsung hasn’t announced how much this will cost.

-The Galaxy Watch Active 2 will also be available in an LTE model, also from September 27, but Samsung hasn't said how much it will cost.
+The Galaxy Watch Active 2 will also be available in an LTE model, also from September 27 in the US.
+Samsung hasn't yet specified how much it will cost in the US or UK, but in Australia the 40mm size is priced at AU$749, with the 44mm models set to cost AU$799.

-You can pre-order the Galaxy Watch Active 2 from September 6 and those who pre-order on Samsung.com can get a Wireless Charger Portable Battery as a bonus.
+You can pre-order the Galaxy Watch Active 2 from September 6 in the US and those who pre-order on Samsung.com can get a Wireless Charger Portable Battery as a bonus.

 If the rotating dial and handful of extra features aren’t exciting enough, the original Watch Active is better value, as we’re already seeing it discounted.